bforbilal2003/Qualsec/README.md

 2. Run the system simulation.
 3. Visualize sensor outputs and analyze the system's performance.

-## 🤝 Contributions
-Contributions are welcome!
-Feel free to fork the repository, create issues, or submit pull requests.

 ## 📜 License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## 📧 Contact
-For any inquiries, please reach out at [your.email@example.com](mailto:your.email@example.com).
+For any inquiries, please reach out at [bilal.aslam.338658@gmail.com](mailto:bilal.aslam.338658@gmail.com).

 Happy Simulating! 🎉